great-expectations/great_expectations/docs/command_line.rst

 .. note::

     All Great Expectations commands have help text.
-As with most *nix utilities, you can try adding ``--help`` to the end, for example ``great_expectations suite new --help``.
+As with most *nix utilities, you can try adding ``--help`` to the end.
+    For example, by running ``great_expectations suite new --help`` you'll see help output for that specific command.

 .. code-block:: bash